threefoldtech/substrate-research/smart-contract/readme.md

 * **-a**: Amount to fund the contract with.

-`node index.js payReservation --id 0 --a 5000`
+`node index.js pay --id 0 --a 5000`

+## Cancelling a contract.

+Will decomission the workload on zos and refund the user.

+`node index.js cancel --id 0`

 ## Accepting a contract